jorditosa/portfolio-next/content/background.md

 **2023 - current**

-As a junior software developer, my work mainly involves the frontend of the web portal and the creation of supports for landings and emails.
+As a junior software developer, my work mainly involves the frontend of the web portal and the resolution of support tickets involving some bugs, emails, landings and other internal issues.
+Also, working on **AWS** to control of buckets and pipelines needed in my everyday job.

 ## Monday Office Advisors SL